MicrosoftDocs/azure-devops-docs/docs/pipelines/scripts/cli/pipeline-variable-group-secret-nonsecret-variables.md

 # Declare other variables.
 uniqueId=$RANDOM
-resourceGroupName="contoso-storage-rg$uniqueId"
-storageAccountName="contosostoracct$uniqueId"  # needs to be lowercase
+resourceGroupName="$pipelineName$uniqueId"
+storageAccountName="$pipelineName$uniqueId"
 devopsProject="Contoso DevOps Project $uniqueId" serviceConnectionName="Contoso Service Connection $uniqueId" variableGroupName="Contoso Variable Group"

 # Sign in to Azure CLI and follow the directions if necessary.
-echo "Sign in.
-(For Cloud Shell, provide the device login code.)" az login
+echo "Sign in."
+az login

-# Sign in using an Azure DevOps personal access token (PAT) if necessary.
+# Sign in to Azure DevOps with your PAT if necessary.
 echo "Sign in to Azure DevOps." az devops login